 left, a custom built gate to block off the stairs with hinges and a latch

 We allow our house buns to run free in the rooms they live in.
 We use child safe gates (bought from a baby supply website) with welded wire we have put across them (some buns can fit their heads through and can get stuck) to keep them in the rooms they live in, or doors sawn in half.
 They are all litter trained and very tidy.

 door sawn in half, extra hinge attached, and new fastener

 I know of people who have indoor rabbit cages so when they go to bed or are away/at work, the buns have somewhere to go to keep out of trouble.
 I do not have a problem with this as long as the rabbits get to come out daily and stretch their legs for several hours, and the cages are roomy and have everything they need for entertainment, eating, drinking, sleeping, and litter needs.
 Otherwise, it is neglect.

 Some house rabbits like cushions to lay on.
 I can sew so I can make/repair cushions; cat beds and dog beds work too.
 Some buns like to sleep on the bed or sofa and ours have never chewed them.
 Which is a relief.
-Do not use anything that is foam; Bibble will eat foam and then he gets sick.
-Not all the buns do this but better to be safe than sorry.
+Do not use anything that is foam - they might eat it.
+Not all buns will do this but better to be safe than sorry.

 If you like these donut bunny beds, please see the shop The Hare Apparent on Etsy.

 Does getting what your house rabbit needs sound expensive?
 What cost is protecting the life of an animal you love?
 I do not know about you, but I prefer the animals I share my life with to be comfortable and happy.
 I protect my animals from danger.
 I feel that any one who has a "pet" is taking on the responsibility of another life and should honour that.
 A dog or cat cost money to have.
 If you don't want to spend money on animals that live with you, then you should not have animals living with you.
 End of.